YvesLangstonMays/Predicting-Transcription-Factor-Binding-Sites-Using-a-CNN/project_files/README.md

 ## Getting Started

 ### Prerequisites
-Before starting , make sure you have:
+Before starting, make sure you have:

 1. Installed all dependencies:
    ```python